anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw6.md

 6. There is good use of comments to explain the "why" of your code and empty lines to break up logical chunks.
 7. The code doesn't have "magic numbers" -- these are numbers in the code by themselves, rather than stored in a variable.
 8. The code doesn't compute the right answer by doing extra work (e.g., having a computation in a loop when it could have been done only once, after the loop).
-9. Helper functions are used to reduce code duplication.
+9. Helper functions are used to reduce code duplication and readability.

 ## Assessment

 The **core requirements** for your submission are:

-* complete Parts A and D
+* complete Part A
     * `incrementCount`
     * `getCount`
 * makes use of the provided map in the `Node` class
 * satisfy the code style expectations #0-#4 above
-* include a reflection in comments at the bottom of your `WordCountTree.kt` file
+* include your name and collaboration statement at the top of your `WordCountTree.kt` file

 The **advanced requirements** for your submission are:

 * satisfy the core requirements
-* complete all of Parts A-D
+* complete all of Parts A-C
     * `contains`
     * `getAutocompletionMap`
 * implement all functions **recursively**, not iteratively
 * satisfy all code style expectations listed above
+* include a reflection in comments at the bottom of your `WordCountTree.kt` file
-* include your name and collaboration statement at the top of your `WordCountTree.kt` file
+* include an AI log in comments at the bottom of your `WordCountTree.kt` file

 ## Assignment overview